AcEKaycgR/Art_EXtract_Test1/README.md

 **[1] Visualisation**

- The visual assessment involves showcasing the top K similar images with the highest distance score alongside the original image, offering an intuitive diagnosis of the model's understanding of image representations.
+ The visual assessment involves showcasing the image outliers and also visualization of each of the metrics written below.You can see the vizualization in the results folder and the accuracy and loss in the repo directly.

 ### Key Evaluation Metrics